RashimNarayanTiku/TanksGame/README.md

 # TanksGame
 **A Tank fight game made in pygame library of python**

-The player is a tank which has to fight with opponent tank till one of them is knocked out!
+1. The player is a tank which has to fight with opponent tank till one of them is knocked out!
+1. The opponent is CPU which will take the shot based on the level selected.
-The tank can move left and right, change the turret positions and also the power of the shots The closer the shot, the more damage is incurred.
+1. The tank can move left and right, change the turret positions and also the power of the shots.
+1. The closer the shot, the more damage is incurred.

 ## Playing the Game
 Download [TanksGame.zip](https://github.com/RashimNarayanTiku/TanksGame/blob/master/TanksGame.zip) and run *tanks.exe*.